GSA/notifications-api/docs/all.md

 ## <a name="dns"></a> DNS Changes

-U.S. Notify DNS records are maintained within [the 18f/dns repository](https://github.com/18F/dns/blob/main/terraform/notify.gov.tf).
+Notify.gov DNS records are maintained within [the 18f/dns repository](https://github.com/18F/dns/blob/main/terraform/notify.gov.tf).
 To create new DNS records for notify.gov or any subdomains:

 1. Update the `notify.gov.tf` terraform to update or create the new records within Route53 and push the branch to the 18f/dns repository.
 1. Open a PR.